-A consistent understanding of derived grade processes Heads of Department were consistent in their understanding of school processes and NZQA expectations for assessment evidence that may be used for a derived and unexpected event grade.
-All Heads of Department described using appropriate material for assessment to generate evidence for a derived grade.
+A consistent understanding of derived grade processes Heads of Faculty were consistent in their understanding of school processes and NZQA expectations for assessment evidence that may be used for a derived and unexpected event grade.
+All Heads of Faculty described using appropriate material for assessment to generate evidence for a derived grade.
 Where more than one teacher taught a subject, grade verification was used to verify assessment decisions.
-These processes ensure that students will receive a fair result should a derived grade need to be applied.
+These processes ensure that students receive a fair result should a derived grade need to be applied.
+High levels of derived grades have consistently been provided to NZQA, ensuring that students will receive a grade if NZQA is required to activate the unexpected event grade process because of an unforeseen incident that disrupts external examinations.

-Student access to a range of learning and assessment opportunities Wellington High School offers a range of courses both within the school, the Community Education Centre and with external providers that support students to access their chosen pathways.
-The school provision of a wide range of differentiated academic and vocational learning and assessment opportunities meet students' aspirations, qualification needs and interests.
-The students spoken to during the review expressed their appreciation for the academic mentoring and career guidance they receive at the high school.
+Student access to a range of learning and assessment opportunities St Peter's School offers a wide range of differentiated academic and vocational learning and assessment opportunities to meet students' aspirations, qualification needs and interests.
+The students spoken to during the review expressed their appreciation for the academic mentoring and career guidance they receive at the school.